-To generate the compliance position for Salesforce licenses, FlexNet Manager Suite needs information about subscription and usage of Salesforce licenses.
+To generate the compliance position for Salesforce licenses, IT Asset Management needs information about subscription and usage of Salesforce licenses.
 To get the subscription and usage information from Salesforce.com, the FlexNet Beacon should be configured with an inventory PowerShell connection of the Source Type of Salesforce for each tenant of Salesforce.
 (Typically, each enterprise is a single Salesforce tenant; but your corporate history, including mergers and acquisitions, may mean that your enterprise includes multiple Salesforce tenants.)

-When created and configured with the Salesforce connection, the inventory beacon imports the licenses, users, and usage information from the Salesforce.com account and uploads it to FlexNet Manager Suite according to the defined schedule. according to the defined schedule.
+When created and configured with the Salesforce connection, the inventory beacon imports the licenses, users, and usage information from the Salesforce.com account and uploads it to IT Asset Management according to the defined schedule.
 For details on how to create a connector to Salesforce, see Managing Connections to Salesforce.com.